google/ExoPlayer/supported-formats.md

   may be the same.
 * Adaptive streaming technologies such as DASH, SmoothStreaming and HLS.
-These are not media formats as such, however it's still necessary to define what level of support that ExoPlayer provides.
+These are not media formats as such, however it's still necessary to define what level of support ExoPlayer provides.

 The following sections define ExoPlayer's support at each level, from highest to lowest.
-Support for standalone subtitle formats is also described at the bottom of this page.
+The last two sections describe support for standalone subtitle formats and HDR video playback.

 ## Adaptive streaming ##